Electric Vehicles in

 Are there rebates for installing a home EV charger in New York?

-ConEd PowerReady (commercial/MUD); SmartCharge NY pays residential drivers ~$100-$150/yr off-peak; National Grid Make-Ready closed Apr 2026 to new apps New York EV owners can also claim the federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — if their home is in an eligible census tract and the charger is placed in service before June 30, 2026 (the OBBBA-accelerated sunset date).
+ConEd PowerReady (commercial/MUD); SmartCharge NY pays residential drivers ~$100-$150/yr off-peak; National Grid Make-Ready closed Apr 2026 to new apps The federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — expired June 30, 2026 (the OBBBA-accelerated sunset date); New York EV owners whose charger was placed in service on or before that date, in an eligible census tract, can still claim it on their 2026 return via IRS Form 8911.

 What EV incentives are available in New York?